 Donors like you are helping to grow the next generation of farmers in Canada!

-Help revitalize Canada’s food system- now more than ever, we need new farmers.
-With people 35 and younger making up just 9% of Canada’s farmers (fewer than 25,000 farm operators), new farmers need your support.
+Help revitalize Canada’s food system.
+Now more than ever, we need new and young people learning how to grow ecological food.
+With people 35 and younger making up less than 9% (fewer than 23,000 farmers) of Canada’s farmers (less than 1.3% of the population), new farmers need your support.

-Your gift will help Young Agrarians grow the next generation of farmers through programs.
-We work year round to provide farmer-to-farmer knowledge exchange and training opportunities through community building educational and networking events, business mentorships, land access, and on-farm apprenticeships in regenerative agriculture.
+Your gift will help Young Agrarians grow the next generation of farmers through educational programs.
+We work year round to provide farmer-to-farmer knowledge exchange and training opportunities through community building educational and networking events, business mentorships, land access supports, and on-farm apprenticeships in regenerative agriculture.

-In 2020, YA worked with approximately 1400 farmers representing 850 farms, to access education, land, mentorship, training, business support, and community networks.
-YA collaborated with over 200 food and farm organizations, facilitated 4142 acres of matched land, connected with over 500 landowners, coordinated 42 events, and posted 115 jobs and apprenticeships on-line.
+In 2023, Young Agrarians worked with approximately 2,600 farmers representing 1,600 farms, to access education, land, mentorship, training, business support, and community networks.
+We collaborated with 250 food and farm organizations, supported programs on 11,250 acres of land, connected with over 600 landholders, coordinated 55 educational events with 2,000 attendees, and posted 200 jobs and apprenticeships online.
 We are working to increase local food resilience across Western Canada, to grow a new generation of ecological farmers.

 Secure Donation Form